 Each evening there’d be one of the top Arabic belly dancers, followed by a famous Arabic singer, together with an Arabic orchestra and I’d then DJ to finish o the night.
 On my first day the club’s sound engineer ran through the lighting controls and explained the settings used for when the belly dancer was performing.
 I’d never seen a belly dancer before, never mind one of the most famous performers!
 When she started dancing I was mesmerised and completely forgot about the lighting, until the engineer came running up to the DJ box reminding me that I had to operate the lighting for her!

 Another night a multi-millionaire hired the club for his birthday party and booked the cream of Arabic talent to perform.
-Unfortunately, the day of the party it became apparent that I was going to become extremely well acquainted with the bathroom.
+Unfortunately, the day of the party it became apparent that I would become extremely well acquainted with the bathroom.
 Every time I thought I might be ok, I ended up sprinting back to the toilet!
-In the end it became obvious that there was no way I could work that night, so I called the sound engineer who had become a good friend.
-He wasn’t a DJ, but said he’d try and get by for the evening.
-The party was a huge success and at the end of the night, the host went to each entertainer and threw a huge bundle of notes at them to show his appreciation.
+It became obvious that there was no way I could work that night, so I called the sound engineer who had become a good friend.
+He wasn’t a DJ, but said he’d try to get by for the evening.
+The party was a huge success and at the end of the night; the host went to each entertainer and threw a huge bundle of notes at them to show his appreciation.
 He also threw a great pile of money in the DJ box!
 It is the only night I have ever missed a gig in my entire life!!

 The Eskie goes to the Arctic Circle!